Is Cheese Healthy?

 For the eggplant:

-8 slices (1 large eggplant, ends trimmed, peeled and cut crosswise into 1/2-inch thick slices)
+- 8 slices (1 large eggplant, ends trimmed, peeled and cut lengthwise into 1/2-inch thick slices)

 Beef Tenderloin Steaks with Asiago Cheese